siddhartha-gadgil/proofs-and-programs-2023/content/notes/overview.md

 * Facilitate using mathematics correctly in other domains (of mathematics).
 ---

-#### Correctness
+##### Correctness

 * We obviously want to ensure high levels of correctness in all domains, i.e., with fewer and less serious errors.
-* This has to be balanced against the extra effort required to ensure correctness.
+* This has to be balanced against the extra effort required.
 * In software, we use _testing_ to minimize errors.
 * In mathematics, we use _refereeing_ and other human checks.
 * Both these keep errors from spiralling out of control.
----
 * However, serious and unfixable errors are not uncommon.

 * In particular many papers in the _Annals of Mathematics_ have unfixable errors.
+---
 * In the case of software, hardware, etc there are situations where it is worth taking a lot of effort to avoid (serious) errors.
     - in safety-critical systems,
     - in systems where a mistake is expensive to fix, such as chips,
     - in _systems software_, where a bug is a _vulnerability_.
-* As mathematics builds on other mathematics, and correctness is a defining property, it is arguably worth applying at least the same standards as systems software.
+* As mathematics
+  - builds on other mathematics, and
+  - correctness is a defining property,

+it is arguably worth applying at least the same standards as systems software.

+---

+#### How?

+* We use Lean 4, which is a _programming language_ and an _interactive theorem prover_.
+* We will formalize mathematics, implement programs for mathematical computation, and prove their correctness.
+* We will implement and formalize in Lean 4:
+    - a SAT solver (and maybe more)
+    - first-order logic
+    - λ-calculus
+* We will see glimpses of AI/ML, including using tools under development.

+---
+#### Why now?

+* Mature but still growing areas are:
+    - Experimental and Computational Mathematics,
+    - SAT/SMT solvers and their use in Mathematics.
+* There is explosive growth in Lean and its mathematical library.
+* There is even more explosive growth in AI/ML.
+* There is great potential in
+    - interactive theorem proving
+    - interaction with AI/ML
+    - mathematical proofs of programs.